rsdoiel/antenna/science_and_technology.md

 ---

-## Workday erases 8.5% of workforce because of...AI
+## Workday erases 8.5% of workforce because of ...
+AI

 date: 2025-02-05, updated: 2025-02-05, from: The Register (UK I.T.
 News)